tensorflow/mlir-hlo/stablehlo/CODE_OF_CONDUCT.md

 threatening or harassing, report it.
 We are dedicated to providing an environment where participants feel welcome and safe.

-Reports should be directed to StableHLO's Project Stewards, Kevin Gleason (gleasonk@google.com) and Farid Zakaria (fmzakari@google.com).
+Reports should be directed to Kevin Gleason (gleasonk@google.com), StableHLO Project Steward.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported